bigforum/docker-setup/readme.md

 ⚠️ ONLY FOR HISTORIC VALUES.
 DON'T DARE TO USE THIS IN ANY FORM ON A PRODUCTIVE SYSTEM.
 IT CONTAINS A LOT OF SECURITY ISSUES.

 This repository contains a ready-to-go Docker Compose setup to run Bigforum.
+It spins up MySQL 5.5, Apache + PHP 5.5 and phpMyAdmin 5.1.

 ## Requirements